SgtCoDFish/bedrock-bootstrap/00-foundation/README.md

 `li t0,0x20000000` and `jr t0` look very similar to the qemu code we saw above and there aren't any surprises: we load `0x20000000` into `t0` and then jump there.

 What happens at in SPI-Flash at `0x20000000`?
-As shipped, there's [a program](https://github.com/sifive/freedom-e-sdk/tree/f9271b91257e0a8a989faf3eff0757ee46694fe0/software/double_tap_dontboot) written there, whose source is reproduced in this directoy in `double_tap_dontboot.c`.
-That doesn't mean much to us since we'll be overwriting it, but it's neat (and very cool of SiFive!) to have the insight and be able to restore the program later if we so choose.
+As shipped, there's [a program](https://github.com/sifive/freedom-e-sdk/tree/f9271b91257e0a8a989faf3eff0757ee46694fe0/software/double_tap_dontboot) written there, whose source is reproduced in the `scratch` directory of this project along with a dump of the bootloader from real hardware.
+We might choose to overwrite that bootloader code later, but for now we can basically just take it as a given that it jumps to `0x2040_0000`.

 To summarise, the HiFive1 boots like this: